6 Weight Loss Strategies

 Trouble falling or staying asleep?
 Make sure you aren't having caffeine after about 2pm (note this cut off is slightly different for everyone).
 Getting exercise during the day is a great way to promote restful sleep but be cautious of highly intense exercise within a few hours of bed time.
 My all-time favorite supplement for sleep is magnesium!
 It is one of the most common deficiencies and this mineral is essentially nature's muscle relaxant, helping you to relax into a deep sleep.
-Magnesium glycinate is the ideal form (highly absorbable and doesn't cause any GI disturbances) - you can find this from Pure Encapsulations or Metagenics here.
+I use a combination of supplemental forms like this or topical sprays like this one.

 Action Item: make sleep priority #1 on your agenda - it will make a HUGE difference.